NYOS RS

 For privacy reasons YouTube needs your permission to be loaded.
 For more details, please see our Datenschutzerklärung.

-Dietmar Siglbauer , Deuschland
+Dietmar Siglbauer , Germany

-Pilot: Gianni De Zaiacomo Takeoff: Antholz Distance: FAI Triangle – 226,7 km (24,7 km/h)
+Pilot: Gianni De Zaiacomo Starting position: Antholz Distance: FAI triangle – 226.7 km (24.7 km/h)

-find the flight at xcontest.org
+the flight on xcontest.org

 Gianni De Zaiacomo, Italy

-Pilot: Dietmar Siglbauer Takeoff: Grente Distance: FAI Triangle –220.8 km (21.2 km/h)
+Pilot: Dietmar Siglbauer Starting position: Grente Distance: FAI triangle -220.8 km (21.2 km/h)

-find the flight at dhv-xc.de
+the flight on dhv-xc.de

-Dietmar Siglbaue, Deuschland
+Dietmar Siglbaue, Germany

 Recommend the NYOS RS!